anton-k/monads-for-drummers/README.md

 ~~~

 In fact you don't need to do it.
 The clever Haskell language designers
-created a special syntax sugar to make Haskell look like an imperative language.
+created a special syntactic sugar to make Haskell look like an imperative language.
 It's called `do`-notation.
 With it we can write our example like this:

 Ask twice: